 The Maine Coon has become one of the most popular cat breeds in the world.
-This is probably due to its wild appearance, robust nature and great character.
+This is probably due to its majestic appearance, robust nature and great character.

 © DenisNata / stock.adobe.com

 Origins of the Maine Coon

-The Maine Coon looks similar to the Norwegian Forest Cat, but comes from Maine/USA, as the name suggests.
-There are many legends about its heritage, including claims that it is a mix between a cat and a raccoon.
-It's more likely they were used on immigrant ships on their way to America to fight rats and mice.
+The Maine Coon comes from Maine/USA, as the name suggests.
+In fact, they are most likely to be related to the large Norwegian Forest Cat and the Siberian Cat.
+There are many legends about its heritage, including wild claims that it is a mix between a cat and a raccoon.
+Being skilled hunters, it’s likely their ancestors were used on immigrant ships on their way to America to eliminate rats and mice.
 This breed was then completely forgotten, before becoming popular again in the 1950s and making regular appearances at breed shows.

 Did you know that the Maine Coon is known as America’s first show cat?
 The inhabitants of Maine are extremely proud of their unusual cats.
 They were convinced that these were the smartest, fastest, strongest and, therefore, the best of all cat breeds.
 As far back as the 18thcentury they began comparing their Maine Coon cats with other breeds at rural folk festivals.

 Maine Coons are very gracious and sociable animals.
-They like to play and are extremely intelligent – you can even teach these cats small tricks!
-It has even been reported that soon “Coonies” have been taught to fetch.
+They like to play and are extremely intelligent.
+Perfect requirements for teaching them tricks.
 Unlike most cat breeds, Maine Coons are also known to like water.
-If you are keeping a single Maine Coon on its own,it will need lots of attention.
-It will reward you with cooing and meowing throughout the day.
-These cats are very sociable and compatible with other animals and with children.
+These playful cats need a lot of attention and enrichment.
+They will reward you with cooing and meowing throughout the day.
+Their sociable character makes them compatible with other animals and children.
 This means, they can easily be kept as domestic cats and are perfect for working professionals.
 However, they are very active and should, therefore, have plenty opportunities to let off steam.
 Especially if they are living indoors.